jbmilgrom/blogg/src/post/identity-state-time.md

 will produce the same output provided the same input _whenever_ evaluated, independent of time.

 Where we once saw object state change as time _elapsed_, we now see the program jump from one state to the next at individual (i.e. discrete!) *moments in time, *as if producing entries in a list, log, “stream of information,” or other time-denominated series.
-Iterative, recursive functions model this same behavior. factorial, for example, produces a value, say F, for each step, say i:
+Iterative, recursive functions model this same behavior. `factorial`, for example, produces a value, say `F`, for each step, say `i`:

     F₀: 1
     F₁: 1